SGrondin/bottleneck/README.md

 Suggestions and bug reports are also welcome.

-To work on the Bottleneck code, simply clone the repo, and run `./scripts/build.sh && npm test` to ensure that everything is set up correctly.
+To work on the Bottleneck code, simply clone the repo, makes your changes to the files located in `src/` only, then run `./scripts/build.sh && npm test` to ensure that everything is set up correctly.

-Make your changes to the files located in `src/` only, then run `./scripts/build.sh && npm test` to build and test them.

 To speed up compilation time during development, run `./scripts/build.sh dev` instead.
 Make sure to build and test without `dev` before submitting a PR.

 The tests must also pass in Clustering mode.
-You'll need a Redis server running on `127.0.0.1:6379`, then run `./scripts/build.sh && DATASTORE=redis npm test`.
+You'll need a Redis server running on `127.0.0.1:6379`, then run `./scripts/build.sh && DATASTORE=redis npm test && DATASTORE=ioredis npm test`.

 All contributions are appreciated and will be considered.